Postdoc at MPI for Computer Science - Algorithms Group

 C O M P U T E R S C I E N C E

-campus of the Universit"at des Saarlandes in Saarbr"ucken, Germany.
+of the Universit"at des Saarlandes in Saarbr"ucken, Germany.
+The

-The institute was founded in 1990 and consists, at present, of
+institute was founded in 1990 and consists of three research units:

-two research units: Algorithms and Complexity, and Logic of
+Algorithms and Complexity, Logic of Programming, Bioinformatics, and

 The research group ALGORITHMS AND COMPLEXITY offers a number of